+1. The maintenance operation is certificated under FAA 14CFR Part 145, OR meet standards 06.05.04 through 06.05.07.

+2. There must be a mechanism/procedure for alerting flight and medical personnel when the aircraft is not airworthy.

+3. The maintenance facilities are large enough to accommodate the aircraft, adequately lighted and properly equipped for required maintenance.

+4. Specific workshop area criteria:

+a.
+Workshop area must be in close proximity to the hangar.
+A workshop area is defined as an area where a desk, shelves, workbench, storage and telephone are available.

-- 1. The maintenance operation is certificated under 14CFR Part 145, OR meet standards 06.09.03 through 06.09.07. - 2.
-There must be a mechanism/procedure for alerting flight and medical personnel when the aircraft is not airworthy. - 3.
-The maintenance facilities are large enough to accommodate the aircraft, adequately lighted and properly equipped for required maintenance. - 4.
-Specific workshop area criteria: - a.
-Workshop area should be climate controlled (heated and cooled) to avoid adverse effects of temperature extremes. - b.
-There is appropriate ventilation to clear the facility of hazardous fumes (such as fuels, solvents, oils, adhesives, cleaners) common to the aviation environment. - c.
-Work area must be well lit with the appropriate number of electrical outlets. - d.
+b.
+Workshop area must be climate controlled (heated and cooled) to avoid adverse effects of temperature extremes.

+c.
+There is appropriate ventilation to clear the facility of hazardous fumes (such as fuels, solvents, oils, adhesives, cleaners) common to the aviation environment.

+d.
+Work area must be well lit with the appropriate number of electrical outlets.

+e.
 Floodlights must be available in the hangar or on the tarmac, fixed and/or portable.
-Luminescence level will be equal to the modern office environment. - e.
-Hand cleaners, disinfectants and eye wash bottles must be available. - f.
-Tools are locked in a secured area when not in use. - 1.
-There is a policy to address the control of foreign object debris (FOD). - 2.
-There is a tracking system for the mechanic to account for all of the tools and parts, after performing maintenance. - g.
-All consumables must be labeled and have current expiration dates listed on the can, bottle, tube, etc. - 5.
-Storage of equipment, parts, and tools is orderly and clear of fire hazards and in compliance with OSHA and EPA regulations. - 6.
-There is a system to periodically track timed parts and expiration dates on shelf items. - b.
-All parts are properly tagged and environmentally protected. - Parts are wrapped or boxed in a manner that prevents damage or contamination. - Open ends of fabricated and bulk lines and hoses are capped or covered . - Serviceable parts are kept in a separate area from unserviceable parts. - All consumables must be labeled and have current expiration dates listed on the can, bottle, tube, etc.
+Luminescence level will be equal to the modern office environment.

+f.
+Hand cleaners, disinfectants and eye wash bottles must be available.

+g.
+Tools are locked in a secured area when not in use.

+- There is a policy to address the control of foreign object debris (FOD). - There is a tracking system for the mechanic to account for all of the tools and parts, after performing maintenance.

+5. Storage of equipment, parts, and tools is orderly and clear of fire hazards and in compliance with OSHA and EPA regulations.

+6. There is a system to periodically track timed parts and expiration dates on shelf items.

+a.
+All parts are properly tagged and environmentally protected.

+- Parts are wrapped or boxed in a manner that prevents damage or contamination. - Open ends of fabricated and bulk lines and hoses are capped or covered. - Serviceable parts are kept in a separate area from unserviceable parts. - All consumables must be labeled and have current expiration dates listed on the can, bottle, tube, etc.

-- b.
-Parts received are inspected to ensure an approved vendor provided them and that the required certification documentation is provided. - c.
+b.
+Parts received are inspected to ensure an approved vendor provided them and that the required certification documentation is provided.

+c.
 Maintenance operation/provider has a Suspected Unapproved Parts System (SUPS) to verify all parts are properly documented, by appropriate means such as an 8130 form.
-All parts must be traceable and overhauled or repaired by properly certificated organizations. - 7.
-There is a method to track tool calibration status. - a.
-Tools requiring calibration have documentation or tags on the tools that list the last calibration date and the next due date. - b.
+All parts must be traceable and overhauled or repaired by properly certificated organizations.

+7. There is a method to track tool calibration status.

+a.
+Tools requiring calibration have documentation or tags on the tools that list the last calibration date and the next due date.

+b.
 If employee-owned tools are permitted on the premises, there is a system to ensure that these tools are currently calibrated.